kvdomingo/douglas-crawler/README.md

 1. Install prerequisites.
 2. Install additional prerequisites
     ```shell
+    # This will automatically install Python, Poetry, Task, and Terraform.
+    # You may not want to use Mise if you already have these tools installed or if
+    # you use a different environment manager.
     mise install
     ```
 3. Copy the contents of `.env.example` into a new file `.env` in the same directory, and fill in the necessary